aviator5/dnaspec-origin/design.md

 - `<source-name>`: Name of source to update (required unless --all)
 - `--all`: Update all sources
 - `--dry-run`: Preview changes without writing files
+- `--add-new=<policy>`: Control automatic addition of new guidelines
+  - `all`: Automatically add all newly discovered guidelines (non-interactive)
+  - `none`: Never add new guidelines, only update existing (non-interactive)
+  - Omit this flag for interactive prompt (default behavior)

 **Behavior**: